Bad Vegan | Who is Anthony Strangis and where is he now? | Radio Times

 The documentary claims the convicted conman took over $1.7m from his then-wife Sarma Melngailis during their marriage.

+Hot on the heels of true-crime series Inventing Anna, The Dropout and The Tindler Swindler, Netflix’s latest foray into the genre has landed on the streamer – and sparked a fresh discussion about the trend.

-Netflix's documentary Bad Vegan arrives on the streamer today, with the four-parter looking into the story of Sarma Melngailis – a New York restaurateur and vegan celebrity who became a fugitive after stealing over $200,000 from investors.
+Bad Vegan tells the story of Sarma Melngailis – a New York restaurateur and vegan celebrity who met a man online called Anthony Strangis (also known as Shane Fox) who she claims persuaded her to drain over $200,000 from her Manhattan raw-vegan food empire, and apparently all because he said he could make her dog immortal.

-The true crime doc, which features interviews with Melngailis herself, spends a significant amount of time focusing on Anthony Strangis (also known as Shane Fox), who eventually married Melngailis.
-She claimed he convinced her that he would be able to make her dog immortal if she passed his series of "tests" – many of which involved her wiring him large sums of money.
+While Melngailis takes much of the spotlight in the Netflix series, Strangis is just as intriguing a character and was central to the bizarre events at the heart of Bad Vegan.

-With Bad Vegan diving into this incredibly strange yet fascinating story, here's everything you need to know about Strangis – who declined to take part in the documentary.
+Here's everything you need to know about Strangis, who declined to take part in the documentary, including what he's up to now.

 By entering your details, you are agreeing to our terms and conditions and privacy policy.
 You can unsubscribe at any time.